MICHAEL A. ALMOND

 -Vincent LoVoi, publisher This Land Press and board member of Oxford American and Texas Observer

 Michael A. Almond, a retired international business attorney, was raised in the small town of Pilot Mountain in the Piedmont foothills of North Carolina.
-He received his undergraduate and law degrees from the University of North Carolina at Chapel Hill, and was a Fulbright Scholar in political science at the University of Mannheim, Germany.
+He received his undergraduate and law degrees (Morehead Scholar) from the University of North Carolina at Chapel Hill, and was a Fulbright Scholar in political science at the University of Mannheim, Germany.
 An avid reader of Southern history and literature, Michael and his wife Helen Ruth live at Almond Springs Farm in the beautiful Blue Ridge Mountains of North Carolina with two horses, three donkeys, and their canine companions, Lucy and Greta.
 The Tannery is his debut novel.

 Sign up here for more information and updates.